MicrosoftDocs/biztalk-docs/biztalk/core/using-the-biztalk-project-system.md

 # Using the BizTalk Project System
 You can use the BizTalk project system to create, organize, and configure BizTalk solutions in the Microsoft [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] environment.
 The topics and procedures in this section describe how to perform various tasks by using the BizTalk project system.

- The [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] project system uses the same project management principles and procedures that you use with other Microsoft Build Engine (MSBuild) projects in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)].
+ The BizTalk Server project system uses the same project management principles and procedures that you use with other Microsoft Build Engine (MSBuild) projects in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)].
 This section details common procedures that you might use when creating an application that runs on Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)].

  For more information about MSBuild, see the MSBuild reference section in the [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Combined Collection at [http://go.microsoft.com/fwlink/?LinkId=193567](http://go.microsoft.com/fwlink/?LinkId=193567).